doremi31618/monorepo-auth-fullstack/project-progress/auth-project-progress_2025_11_07.md

 - Rebuilt `frontend/src/lib/api/httpClient.ts` to read the stored token, attach `Authorization: Bearer …` headers, refresh once after `401`, and push updated session tokens back into storage whenever `/auth/refresh` succeeds.
 - Completed the backend refresh/logout flow: `AuthController` now reads the `refreshToken` cookie, clears it on signout, and `AuthService.refresh` rotates the session + refresh rows before issuing a new HttpOnly cookie.
 - Follow-ups identified: `fetch` wrappers still miss `credentials: 'include'`, the Svelte store drops the in-memory `token` (so guards can’t inspect it), and the `user/+layout` guard needs an SSR-safe `load`.

+### 2025-11-25

+- Built a forgot-password/OTP layout in `frontend/src/lib/module/auth/forgot-password.service.svelte` with email capture and a loading-driven transition into a 6-digit verification form, giving the reset flow a UI shell ahead of backend/store wiring and route integration.
+- Updated `frontend/src/lib/api/httpClient.ts` to send `credentials: 'include'` for cookie-bound auth calls, keep retry-after-refresh errors structured, and throw `{ message, statusCode, error }` so forms can consume backend responses; store/form wiring is still pending.

+### 2025-11-27

+- Completed the login/signup form UX rework: added confirm-password validation, inline field errors, and loading spinners that consume `authStore` metadata instead of local flags.
+- Fixed TS typing issues by subscribing to `authStore` (typed as `AuthState`) inside the forms so `status/message` are available without `$derived` helpers.
+- Updated the progress doc and WBS to reflect the completed form work; remaining frontend focus is on guards/SSR session handling.

+### 2025-11-28

+- Added Google OAuth `/auth/google/login` redirect + callback that exchanges the code, fetches profile, creates/looks up the user, issues session + refresh tokens via `AuthService.CreateSession`, sets the refresh cookie, and redirects back to the frontend with the access token query param.
+- Next: wire the frontend callback route to read `token`, persist via `authStore`, and handle errors/redirects.